Trump unleashes Twitter attack against civil rights legend

 Lewis, among the most revered leaders of the civil rights movement, suffered a skull fracture during the march in Selma, Alabama, more than a half-century ago and has devoted his life to promoting equal rights for African-Americans.

-For many African-Americans the contrast between this inauguration and Barack Obama's first one, in 2009, was striking.
+The weekend clash highlighted the sharp contrast between how many African-Americans view Trump's inauguration compared with Barack Obama's eight years ago.

+It also demonstrated that no one is immune from scorn from a president-elect with little tolerance for public criticism.
+Trump has found political success even while attacking widely lauded figures before and after the campaign — a prisoner of war, parents of a slain U.S. soldier, a beauty queen and now a civil rights icon.

-The 16-term congressman said Friday that he would not attend Trump's swearing-in ceremony at the Capitol this coming Friday, and that it would be the first time he had skipped an inauguration since joining Congress three decades ago.
+Lewis, a 16-term congressman, said Friday that he would not attend Trump's swearing-in ceremony at the Capitol next Friday.
+It would mark the first time he had skipped an inauguration since joining Congress three decades ago.

 "I think the Russians participated in helping this man get elected.
 And they helped destroy the candidacy of Hillary Clinton," Lewis said.